 A grade of AW is an authorized course withdrawal.
-For reasonable or just cause, the College Dean and the Registrar may authorize the withdrawal of one or all courses upon petition by the student on or before the deadline set for it.
+For reasonable or just cause, the College Dean and the Registrar may authorize the withdrawal of one or all courses upon petition of the student on or before the deadline set for it.
 Failure to make this petition shall result to a grade of UW (Unauthorized Withdrawal).

 DISCONTINUANCE OF STUDIES, LEAVE OF ABSENCE, AND TRANSFER PROCEDURES

-Should a student wish not to enroll for a given semester or term then he or she must file a formal written Leave of Absence addressed to the College Dean or Program Head indicating the reasons for the absence and the duration.
-The student must submit this letter to the Registrar’s office duly signed by his/her parents or guardian and the College Dean immediately prior to going on leave.
-Upon return, the student is obliged to report to the Dean or Program Head to update his or her status and the student allowed to enroll accordingly.
+Should a student decide not to enroll for a given semester or term then he or she must file a formal written Leave of Absence addressed to the College Dean or Program Head indicating the reasons for the absence and the duration.
+The student must submit this letter to the Registrar’s office duly signed by his/her parents or guardian and the College Dean immediately prior to the dates of leave.
+Upon return, the student is obliged to report to the Dean or Program Head to update his or her status for the student to be allowed to enroll accordingly.
 Failure to file for the Leave of Absence (LOA) negatively affects the student’s retention status and violates existing College or Program policies on the maximum period a student may complete a particular program offering.
 Students who have been AWOL for more than 6 semesters (3 years) are considered to have abandoned their studies.
 Admission records and other student supplied documents are subjected to existing Registrar’s Office policies on document or record disposal.
 Such students however may be re-admitted to OLFU subject to the approval of the office the VPAA or that of the University Registrar.

-GRADES UPDATE REQUESTS
+GRADES VERIFICATION AND CORRECTION REQUESTS